TuSimple/tusimple-benchmark/doc/lane_detection/guideline.md

 In the demo code we present how to evaluate one frame's prediction.

 ## Demo
-The [demo code](https://github.com/TuSimple/tusimple-benchmark/blob/master/example/lane_demo.ipynb) shows how to evaluate one frame.
+The [demo code](https://github.com/TuSimple/tusimple-benchmark/blob/master/example/lane_demo.ipynb) shows the data format of the lane dataset and the usage of the evaluation tool.